Binance vs CoinSpot: Which is right for you?

 Binance was launched in 2017 and quickly ascended to become the world's most popular cryptocurrency exchange in terms of trading volume and active userbase.
 Binance supports a plethora of coins and features including an NFT marketplace, earning opportunities and advanced trading options.

-We've compared these exchanges side by side to help you choose which platform is best suited to your specific cryptocurrency needs.
+We've compared these 2 exchanges head-to-head in 5 categories including fees, coins and payment methods to help you choose which platform is best suited to your specific cryptocurrency needs.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific provider, service or offering.
 It is not a recommendation to trade.